Rowan Ricardo Phillips

 Farrar, Straus and Giroux, 2015; 80pp

-Rowan Ricardo Phillips‘s new collection dazzles.
-Nominated last week for the National Book Award, Heaven is a playful inquiry by an imaginative poet-critic into the nature of capital-H Heaven.
-While its formal satisfactions derive from its subtle internal symmetries and architectonic qualities, Heaven is also a continual surprise, as Phillips’s lexical invention and disruptive perceptions lend each poem a unique flavor.
+Heaven, Rowan Ricardo Phillips‘s new collection, dazzles.
+Nominated last week for the National Book Award, it’s a playful inquiry by an imaginative poet-critic into the nature of capital-H Heaven.
+While its formal satisfactions derive from its subtle internal symmetries and architectonic qualities, Heaven is also continually surprising, as Phillips’s lexical invention and disruptive perceptions lend each poem a unique flavor.
 Flitting nimbly between Homer, Dante, and Shakespeare, from Malibu to Colorado, and with a referential field encompassing Mel Gibson, the Wu-Tang Clan, and the stage directions of Cymbeline, it’s a rich reading experience.

 Alpenglow ripening the mountain peaks